Rhandirmwyn

 Rhandirmwyn (or Rhandir-mwyn) is a small village in the north east of Carmarthenshire, Wales.
 Located in the upper Towy valley, 3 km north of Cilycwm village, it extends on both sides of the river.
 It lies in the parish of Llanfair-ar-y-bryn.

 The Nantymwyn Lead Mine, above the village, was in existence since Roman times, and closed in 1932.
 Tourism is now the main industry.
+The surrounding Upper Town Valley is filled with ancient sites from the Neolithic era, Iron Age, and Bronze Age.

+Sarn Ddu is a Roman road that runs along the eastern edge of the valley.
+Twm Siôn Cati was associated with Rhandirmwyn, although he was born in Tregaron.
+A cave at the Dinas Hill was one of his hideouts.

 The village is also the location of Coleg Elidyr.